 The Coveta MIPS suffered a bit in the rating metric due to its interesting fit.
 The helmet is relatively shallow and sits higher on the head than other models tested like the Bell Hela Joy Ride MIPS.
 This higher position on the head made it feel like it wasn't on correctly, and testers found themselves constantly trying to push it down farther onto their heads.

 Testers also felt the back of the head was more exposed, which didn't add to their comfort or feeling of protection.
 The width and length of the helmet felt fine.
 It was the depth of it that seemed to be off.
 Otherwise, the adjustable fit system at the back of the head and the chin strap worked well to personalize the fit.

-The size small Coveta MIPS test model weighed in at 12.06 oz, just 0.25 oz lighter than our Top Pick for Women Award winner, the Bell Hela Joy Ride MIPS.
-The Coveta is quite lightweight, but our testers will take the additional weight of the Bell helmet for the added coverage and comfort it provides.
+The size small Coveta MIPS test model weighed in at 342 grams or 12.06 oz.
+The Coveta is quite lightweight, but our testers will generally take the additional weight of other competitors for the added coverage and protection they provide.

 Overall, the durability of the Coveta MIPS seems to be quite good.
 The helmet appears to be well made and constructed, and we haven't experienced any issues thus far.
-That said, the outer shell doesn't cover the EPS foam as well as several other models we tested, like the Bell Hela Joy Ride MIPS, and the exposed foam is much more susceptible to damage.
+That said, the outer shell doesn't cover the EPS foam as well as several other models we tested, like the Bell 4Forty MIPS or the Giro Montaro, and the exposed foam is much more susceptible to damage.

 Liv bills the Coveta MIPS as a trail helmet, and we feel that it is reasonably well suited to XC and trail riding applications.
 Honestly, we feel this helmet is best suited to anyone who likes the shallower fit that sits a little higher on the head.
 Other than the limited back of the head coverage the Coveta MIPS is well ventilated and seems like it should provide good impact protection.